Dover Mall: 2000s

-The Mills Corporation acquired the mall from Cadillac Fairview in 2003.
-The Mills wanted to add approximately 500000 sqft of new stores and entertainment venues to the property, including an ice rink and skate park.
-These plans never advanced beyond the early planning stage.
+In 2003, The Mills Corporation acquired the mall from Cadillac Fairview.
+The Mills Corporation intended to add approximately 500000 sqft of new stores and entertainment venues to the property, including an ice rink and skate park.
+However, these plans never advanced beyond the early planning stage.

-The mall's Strawbridge's store was converted to Macy's on September 9, 2006, after Federated Department Stores purchased May Department Stores, the owner of Strawbridge's.
+In September 2006, Strawbridge's was converted to Macy's after Federated Department Stores purchased May Department Stores.

-In April 2007, Simon Property Group acquired the mall along with the other Mills malls.
-It is Simon's only Delaware property and Simon is the mall's third owner since 2000.
+In 2007, Simon Property Group acquired the mall along with the other Mills properties, becoming the mall's third owner since 2000.
+It is Simon's only Delaware property.

+In 2008, the mall's Ruby Tuesday restaurant closed after 15 years in business, leaving the Boscov's restaurant as the mall's only sit-down dining option.

-JCPenney completed a comprehensive interior renovation in 2009.
+In 2009, JCPenney completed a comprehensive interior renovation of its Dover Mall location.